Upgrade from Epicor® 9, Vantage 9, or Vista 8

 - How many decimal places

-The next section is where you can see all of the units of measurement that you added grouped by class.
+The following section shows all of the units of measurement that you added grouped by class.
 Some examples include length, volume, and weight.
 Each of these classes has a default measurement that everything else in that group converts to.
 For example, the base or default UOM for length is feet.
 If you open that item up, you’ll see that one foot converts to one foot.
 However, if you go to yards, you’ll see that one yard is three feet.
-If you add a unit of measurement that is specific to a single product, you can add that information as well.
-Within this area, you can change the default unit of measurement for each group.
+If you add a unit of measurement specific to a single product, you can add that information.
+Within this area, you can change the default unit of measure for each group.
 So, if you want everything to convert to yards instead of feet, you can do that in this section.

 - Inventory – the UOM used for your company’s stocking system

 - Purchasing – the UOM used when you purchase a part from another company